amazon-connect/amazon-connect-salesforce-scv/projects/SCV-VoicemailExpress/docs/vmx_prerequistes.md

 4. Find and select Case
 5. Choose Fields & Relationships
 6. Select New
-7. Choose Phone
+7. Choose Phone, and select Next
-8. Set a value for field label, such as Callback Phone
+8. Set a value for field label, such as `Callback Phone`
 9. Select Next
 10. On the Step 3 page, select Next
 11. On the step 4 page, select Save